Grad-ECLIP: Gradient-based Visual and Textual Explanations for CLIP: Introduction

 \zcy{A preliminary version of our work appears in \cite{zhao2024gradient}.
-The extensions over the conference version are as the follows.
-First, \zcyy{we provide a more detailed derivation of Grad-ECLIP, based on the transformer model.
-Second,} we enrich the qualitative evaluation and verify the generalizability of Grad-ECLIP by adding: (1) the visualization on diverse datasets of different domains; (2) application on ViT-based classifier and other vision language models; (3) adaptation with CNN-based CLIP.
-Third, we include new ablation studies for the Grad-ECLIP design, including: (1) the effect of the proposed loosen spatial weight; (2) the influence of number of layers involved in the calculation; (3) the influence of multi-attention heads on the visual explanation results.
-Fourth, we add a new exploration about the relationship between word concreteness and word usage in image-text matching with CLIP.
-Moreover, we introduce an application of Grad-ECLIP, which applies the visual explanation map to boost the fine-grained region and text matching when fine-tuning CLIP.}
+The extensions over the conference version are as follows.
+First, we provide a more detailed derivation of Grad-ECLIP, based on the transformer model.
+Second, we enrich the qualitative evaluation and verify the generalizability of Grad-ECLIP by adding: (1) the visualization on diverse datasets of different domains; (2) application on ViT-based classifier and other vision language models; (3) adaptation with CNN-based CLIP.
+Third, we include new ablation studies for the Grad-ECLIP design, including: (1) the effect of the proposed loosen spatial weight; (2) the influence of the number of layers involved in the calculation; (3) the influence of multi-attention heads on the visual explanation results.
+Fourth, we add \red{quantitative experiments for the analysis of CLIP} and a new exploration about the relationship between word concreteness and word usage in image-text matching with CLIP. \red{Moreover, we conduct a user study to evaluate the trustability of the visual explanations.} }